immunant/c2rust/c2rust-refactor/doc/rewrite.md

 In each case, the expression bound to the `__x` metavariable is substituted into the right-hand side of the multiplication in the replacement.

-## Multiple occurences
+## Multiple occurrences

 Finally, the same metavariable can appear multiple times in the pattern.
-In that case, the pattern matches only if each occurence of the metavariable matches the same expression.
+In that case, the pattern matches only if each occurrence of the metavariable matches the same expression.
 For example:

 ```rust refactor-target hidden